Arachni/rack-arachni-vectorfeed/README.md

 # Rack::ArachniVectorFeed middleware

-Extracts input (link, form, cookie, header) vectors/params from HTTP requests and exports them in a suitable format for use with [Arachni](http://arachni-scanner.com)'s [VectorFeed](https://github.com/Zapotek/arachni/blob/experimental/plugins/vector_feed.rb) plug-in in order to perform extremely focused audits or unit-tests.
+Extracts input (link, form, cookie, header) vectors/params and response bodies from HTTP requests (and responses) and exports them in a suitable format for use with [Arachni](http://arachni-scanner.com)'s [VectorFeed](https://github.com/Zapotek/arachni/blob/experimental/plugins/vector_feed.rb) plug-in in order to perform extremely focused audits or unit-tests.